ABOUT US

 COPING WITH STRESS

-If you feel overwhelmed, know that there are ways to get support.
-Talk to your colleagues, your manager, or someone else that you trust about how you are feeling.
 You are not alone in this situation – your colleagues are likely to be experiencing similar things to you, and you can support each other.
-Be compassionate to yourself and others.
+Book in regular chat times.
 It is OK to say you are not OK.

-Guidance produced by the COVID trauma working group, an expert group of psychological trauma specialists based at UCL, the Traumatic Stress Clinic, and other leading trauma centres and universities 28/03/2020
+Guidance produced by the COVID trauma working group, an expert group of psychological trauma specialists based at UCL, the Traumatic Stress Clinic, and other leading trauma centres and universities www.traumagroup.org [05/02/2021]

-Multilingual advice for hospital staff during the COVID pandemic.
+Multilingual advice for hospital staff during the COVID pandemic:

 Coping with stress - Advice in English